shweta1102/memcached-tool-ng/README.md

 # memcached-tool-ng

-An enhanced version of memcached's memcached-tool script
+An enhanced version of memcached's memcached-tool script (Reference: https://github.com/memcached/memcached/blob/master/scripts/memcached-tool)

 # What does it do ?